linpengcheng/PurefunctionPipelineDataflow/doc/hybrid_AI.md

-# AI must use hybrid technology
+# AI must use hybrid technology (Take Tesla Autopilot as an example)

 Copyright © 2021.10.12 Lin Pengcheng.
 All rights reserved.